 - The interface with the kernel (system calls) for Access Control Lists (ACLs) and Extended Attributes (EAs) is different in XFS/Linux compared with IRIX.
 However, the user level libraries for both ACLs and EAs are exactly the same in Linux and IRIX.
 Thus ACL or EA application code can be exactly the same. - The unwritten extent feature is not yet operational in XFS Linux and should be turned off when the mkfs command is executed (which is the default setting).
-If necessary, you can turn this feature off using the following argument to the mkfs command: - -d unwritten=0 - In the current release of the Linux operating system, Linux XFS filesystems are limited to 1 terabyte in size. - In the current release of the Linux operating system, the maximum size of a Linux XFS file is 0x1fffffff000 bytes, or just under two terabytes. - Linux xfsdump/xfsrestore does not support: - multiple tape devices using multiple -f options - IRIX dump option -z (prune large files) - DMAPI related options of -a and -D
+If necessary, you can turn this feature off using the following argument to the mkfs command:

+'''

+-d unwritten=0

+'''

+- Linux xfsdump/xfsrestore does not support:

+- multiple tape devices using multiple -f options

+- IRIX dump option z (prune large files)

+- DMAPI related options of -a and -D